masakeida/PlayingCards/README.md

 ```
 % ./PlayingCards
-This is a hand generator for trick taking games.
+This is a hand generator for trick-taking games.

                         S: J 8 3
                         H: A K J 9 5 3